Origin of swedish massage

 - severe osteoporosis (bone demineralization)

-- thromboses and tumors
+- Cancer and malignant tumors

-- high-risk pregnancies
+- Pregnancy (1st through 4th month) and high-risk pregnancies

 Here you can book an appointment for a swedish massage.